This Privacy Notice explains how the University of Cumbria (“we”, “our”, “us”) will handle personal data as an employer.

 - Occasionally and when required with the police and other law enforcement agencies, for the prevention or detection of crime

-- Individuals, companies or organisations who act as ‘data processors’ for them to provide specific services or on behalf of, the University.
-These include software platforms such as Microsoft Teams, vFairs
+- Individuals, companies or organisations who act as ‘data processors’ for them to provide specific services on our behalf

-Your personal data is held in different systems including your personnel file, HR and Pay roll system only for as long as necessary for the purposes explained above.
+Your personal data is held in different systems including your personnel file, IT systems only for as long as necessary for the purposes explained above.
 In general we keep:

 - Staff personnel file for 6 years following your termination of employment

-Details about your rights and how to exercise them are set out in the General University of Cumbria Privacy Notice.
+Details about your rights and how to exercise them are set out on our Data Protection webpage.

 Please note that current employees can update, delete or amend some of the information within the MyHR system.